panvagenas/core/README.md

 $GLOBALS['websharks_core'] = websharks_core();
 // Please do NOT override the `$websharks_core` global reference.
 ```
-*While the `websharks-core/` directory is rather large; including the `stub.php` in a PHP script does NOT actually include the entire class structure of the WebSharks™ Core.
-WebSharks™ Core class methods/properties that you access in your PHP scripts will be autoloaded by the WebSharks™ Core (only as needed; and this occurs automatically at runtime) — keeping your application highly effecient at all times.
-The WebSharks™ Core uses PHP's SPL Autoload functionality to accomplish this dynamically for you.*

----

-### Creating a New WP Plugin Based on the WebSharks™ Core
+## Creating a New WP Plugin Based on the WebSharks™ Core

 Create this test plugin directory and file: `/wp-content/plugins/rocketship/plugin.php`